 At a small high school stadium, all three items rise at different elevations with the chicken finger at the top.
 Emulates a winners podium and frames Canes Chicken as #1.

-The Facebook Ad campaign will consist of banner ads displayed across the web.
+The Facebook Ad campaign consists of banner ads displayed across the web.
 These ads are shown to users that fall into the target market.
 In addition, stadium banner displays are shown at major sports games across the country, using the relationships that Canes has with hundreds of teams nationwide to promote the post-game tradition.
-Lastly, to reinforce the campaign, the print ads will be displayed on kiosks on major cities across the country.